 As an individual teacher you play a key role in providing students with expert guidance and

-training in the formation of students & performing, production or compositional skills.
+training in the formation of students’ vocal and performance skills.

 1. To teach students both individually and in group sessions where required, helping them to

 develop skills with a view to attaining a professional level of ability.

 2. To provide training which combines strong technical understanding and development with

 mature musicality and interpretational ability, informed by an awareness of stylistic

 3. To incorporate in teaching, an understanding of:

 - the requirements and needs of the contemporary professional world.

 - the full range of possible professional outcomes and opportunities.

 - the need for a creative and exploratory approach to professional work.